Root canal: Variation

 Root canals presenting an oval cross-section are found in 50–70% of root canals.
 In addition, canals with a "tear-shaped" cross section are common when a single root contains two canals (as occurs, for example, with the additional mesial root seen with the lower molars), subtleties that can be more difficult to appreciate on classical radiographs.

 Recent studies have shown that use of cone-down CT scans can detect accessory canals that would have been missed in 23% of cases, which can in turn lead to apical periodontitis.
 The upper molars, in particular, are predisposed to have an occult accessory canal in nearly half of patients.

 Clinical significance

 Root canal is also a colloquial term for a dental operation, endodontic therapy, wherein the pulp is cleaned out, the space disinfected and then filled.

 When rotary nickel titanium (NiTi) files are used in canals with flat-oval or tear-shaped cross sections, a circular bore is created due to the rotational action of the metal.
 Also, small cavities within the canal such as the buccal or lingual recesses may not be instrumented within the tooth, potentially leaving residual disease during disinfection.

 Tissue or biofilm remnants along such un-instrumented recesses may lead to failure due to both inadequate disinfection and the inability to properly obturate the root-canal space.
 Consequently, the biofilm should be removed with a disinfectant, commonly sodium hypochlorite, during root canal treatment.

+Restoration after root canal treatment

+After root canal treatment, the tooth is usually restored with a crown or a filling to protect it and restore function.
+In restorative dentistry, root canal treatment is considered alongside fillings, crowns, bridges, Dentures, and implants.
+After restoration, such a tooth can continue to function like a normal tooth.